Tips for driving safely with hearing loss

 - Just as you do your hearing, have your eyes examined annually and wear prescription eyewear when you drive.
 This is important for your safety on the road as well as those who share it with you.

-- Consider investing in a larger rearview mirror.
+- Consider investing in a larger rearview mirror, while these don't get rid of blind spots, they may help decrease the need to look over your shoulder.
 These accessories are available online and range in price from $10-$60.
 Some states, such as New York, require drivers who wear a hearing aid or can’t pass the hearing test to use a full-view rearview mirror.
 Check with the Department of Motor Vehicles to see if the same restriction applies in your state.

 - Look for flashing lights on approaching vehicles and at railroad crossings.
 In the city, use building windows and other reflective surfaces to warn you of approaching emergency vehicles.
 Check your rearview mirror frequently (and safely) for vehicles approaching from behind.